 Forms of Study

-The written examination controls the final mark on the course.
+The written examination determines the student’s final grade in the course.

 - Bachelor of Science in Engineering (Mechanical, Electrical, Energy, Engineering Physics, Industrial Engineering and Management), Civil Engineering of at least 180 credits and Introduction to Materials Science, 7.5 credits and English 6